cvat-ai/cvat/cvat/apps/documentation/installation.md

       ALLOWED_HOSTS: '*'
 ```

-Now create the directory and restart CVAT.
+Finally, create the directory and restart CVAT.

 ```bash
 # in the same directory where docker-compose.override.yml lives